JereKuusela/valheim-upgrade_world/README.md

 Note: The default base detection is very conservative.
 Single workbenches, campfires, etc. will exclude a significant area around them, unless configured otherwise.

+# Upgrade operations

+For `upgrade` command:

+- `mountain_caves`: Places mountain caves to already explored areas.
+- `tarpits`: Places tar pits to already explored areas.
+- `onions`: Rerolls already generated and unlooted mountain chests.
+- `mistlands`: Fully regenerates mistlands biomes.
+Terrain is automatically updated by the base game and not affected by this operation.
+- `mistlands_worldgen`: Upgrades biome distribution to the Mistlands version.
+Biomes will change in the outer areas.
+Areas past 5900 meters will be reseted.
+Rivers will move everywhere in the world and can destroy bases (even with the player base protection).
+- `hh_worldgen`: Downgrades biome distribution to the Heart & Home version.
+- `legacy_worldgen`: Downgrades biome distribution to the Early access release version.
+- `eva`: Upgrades the world with the changes from Epic Valheim Additions mod.
+- `jewelcrafting`: Upgrades the world with the changes from Jewelcrafting mod.

 # Dedicated servers

 By default, all admins can execute commands of this mod.